Jiacheng-Lyu/BRDC/README.md

 ## Folders Structure
 The files are organised into four folders:
 * *document*: which contains all the genomic, transcriptomic, proteomics, phosphoproteomic and clinical patient informations required to perform the analyses described in the paper.
-The data files is currently deposited to the zenodo repository and can be available on Supplementary_Tables link.
 * *code*: contains the python code in the ipython notebook to reproduce all analyses and generate the the figures in this study.
 * *documents*: contains the related Supplementary Table produced by the code.
 * *figure*: contains the related plots produced by the code.